itpp-labs/odoo-development/docs/dev/tests/js.rst

     * Starting url
     * JS code intended for execution
     * Ready criteria.
-Some JS object that indicates preparedness of web page
+Some JS object that indicates preparedness of web page.
+In 9.0 it may be odoo.define('**mail_archives.archives**' ...
     * User name

 Use throw new Error('Error text'); for errors handling.